ankitchahal27/powerbi-bicycle-sales-dashboard/README.md

 ---

-## 🎯 Purpose of This Project
+##  Purpose of This Project

 This self-directed project demonstrates:
 - Proficiency in Power BI dashboard development
 - Ability to communicate insights effectively
-- Simulating business decision-making using fictional data
+- Simulating business decision-making using data

 ---